crellison/talks/linux-cpu-scheduling/slides.md

 ---

-It's all time based.

----

-Again, a process is _gurenteed_ its shares every second
+Again, a process is _guaranteed_ its shares every second

----

-A process is _will_ get the cpu it's requested through `cpu.cfs_shares`

----

-It's ok to give unused shares to another process
+Unused shares can be given to another process

 ---